tkgshn/hackerhouse-tokyo/README.md

-# hackerhouse-tokyo
+# Hacker House Tokyo 🗼 🦄

 ## Overiew
 - taka([@0xcommune](https://twitter.com/0xcommune)) and askyv([@0xaskyv](https://twitter.com/0xaskyv)) are hosting Hacker House in Tokyo.

-- We gonna housing ~10-20(TBD) hackers and founders for free from April 12 - April 17(TBD) who will hack on open source public goods, on-chain experiments during ETH Tokyo.
+- We gonna housing ~20 hackers and founders for free from April 13 - April 17 who will hack on open source public goods, on-chain experiments during ETH Tokyo.

 ## 🧑🏻‍💻 Living and hacking together
 - "Crypto" has become a buzzword in some circles, but let's think of it as "a new incentive layer added to the Internet".